rozelie/Baseball-Stats/README.md

 ## COBP
 `Conditional On-Base % (COBP)` = the OBP when any batter(s) reach(es) base in the same inning.
-- Includes same factors as OBP but requires other batter(s) to reach base in the same inning (either before or after the current batter).
+- Includes same factors as OBP but requires other batter(s) (or the current batter) to reach base in the same inning.
 - If no one gets on base in a specific inning, those At-Bats are not included in the COBP calculation.

 # Data
 - [Retrosheet Play-by-Play Data Files (Event Files)](https://www.retrosheet.org/game.htm)